surabhi-seth/MSiA423-XchangeRatePredictor/README.md

     `python run.py create_db`

-3. (Optional) To create a SQLITE database locally (instead of RDS):
+C. (Optional) To create a SQLITE database locally (instead of RDS):

     a.
 Within the project directory, open config.py